SEKOIA-IO/documentation/docs/xdr/usecases/playbook/ExtractIP_from_Url_country.md

-# Extract IP from url & Country
+# Extract IP from URL & Country

 This use case describes how to extract an IP address from a URL and a country.